Survivability 04 [Bleach / KPop]

 EunHyuk began to look worried.
 "Are you being advanced?
 Am I going to lose my one and only friend in class who teaches me better than the lecturers do?
 Oh no, I'm so going to fail everything from now on and JunSu will laugh at me and the teachers will hate me even more and the Lieutenant will kick me out of the division-"

-like any of that," RyeoWook interrupted.
+"It's nothing like any of that," RyeoWook interrupted.
 "And the Lieutenant's really kind of a nice guy."
 A loaded statement if RyeoWook ever heard one, but he supposed now was not the time to reveal specific developments, especially since he didn't really want to confront them himself.

 EunHyuk paused in midstride.
 His eyes were large circles of disbelief.
 "You met the Lieutenant?
 Really?
 When?
 Where?
 Is he taking you to be his apprentice?
 Oh no, I'm so going to fail everything from now on and JunSu will laugh at me and the teachers will-"

-, nothing like that," RyeoWook repeated, laughing.
+"No, no, nothing like that," RyeoWook repeated, laughing.
 "I'll tell you after you let me buy dinner."

 They came to their favorite stall.
 The one where, as RyeoWook thought, everything started.
 Where he first met Lieutenant JunSu and he was dragged into a mission that connected him with EunHyuk deeper than he could have anticipated.